umbraco/UmbracoDocs/10/umbraco-ui-builder/collections/the-basics.md

 ## Configuring soft deletes

 By default, in Umbraco UI Builder any entity that is deleted via the Umbraco UI Builder repository is definitively removed from the system.
-Sometimes you want to keep the records in the data repository but wish to have them marked as deleted so they don't appear in UI.
-This is where the `SetDeletedProperty` method comes in handy.
+The `SetDeletedProperty` method can be used if needed to keep the records in the data repository despite having them marked as deleted.
+This is so they do not show the the UI.

 ### **SetDeletedProperty(Lambda deletedPropertyExpression) : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**